CleverNamesTaken/Mousetrap/README.md

 ## Log settings

 Mousetrap has three settings in `mousetrap/config.lua`:
-- workDir : This is where the mousetrap scripts.
-Scripts is where scripted window files will be created.
+- workDir : Where scripted window files will be created.
 Default setting is `~/work/mousetrap`.
-- logDir : This is where the `lastCommand` and directories for each terminal will be created.
+- logDir : This is where `lastCommand.txt` and directories for each terminal will be created.
 Default setting is `~/work/mousetrap/logs/`.
-- logTime : This is how many minutes that Mousetrap will allow you wait before giving up on trying to re-update your command output yaml files or `lastCommand`.
+- logTime : This is how many minutes that Mousetrap will allow you wait before giving up on trying to re-update your command output yaml files or `lastCommand.txt`.
 By default, this is 5 minutes.

 ## Keybindings